MicrosoftDocs/fabric-docs/docs/real-time-intelligence/tutorial-3-query-data.md

     :::image type="content" source="media/tutorial/empty-docks-timechart.png" alt-text="Screenshot of empty docks timechart in Real-Time Intelligence.":::

-In the next step, you will set an alert on this field to notify you if the number of bikes falls below a certain threshold.
+In the next step, you'll set an alert on this field to notify you if the number of bikes falls below a certain threshold.

 ## Related content